pixano/pixano/CONTRIBUTING.md

 ## Running Pixano locally

-If you are looking to contribute to Pixano and develop new features, you will need to run Pixano locally.
+If you are looking to contribute to Pixano and develop new features, you will need to clone the Pixano repository and run it locally.

 ### Requirements